Learn the best methods to deal with a rat infestation in your home, and how Terminix provides the best way to help get rid of rats fast.

 Here are seven facts you need to know if you suspect a rat infestation and steps you can take in order to help get rid of rats.
 Remember, without professional help, getting rid of rats can be extremely difficult – especially if you aren't able to locate where rats are entering your home.

 1. Know the warning signs of a rat infestation.

 Common indicators of a rat problem include finding droppings or evidence of gnawing, seeing rat tracks, hearing scurrying sounds or squeaking in walls, smelling a musky scent, finding burrows or even seeing dead rats.
 The warning signs of a rat infestation can indicate the presence of other unwanted pests, such as fleas, ticks and lice.
-If you notice signs of rats, you should contact a professional quickly to help you determine what exactly you are dealing with in your home.
+If you notice signs of rats, you should contact a professional quickly to help you determine how to get rid of rats in your house fast.

 2. Keep up with home repair and maintenance.

 Controlling a rat problem is as much about prevention as it is treatment.
 Sealing up holes in interior and exterior walls and flooring can help limit their access to your home.
 A rat can squeeze its body through any space it can get its head through, which can be as small as a quarter.
 By gnawing on it with their powerful teeth, they can make an entry point of any hole, no matter how small, in materials like wood, plastic or rubber.
 Keeping lids on trash cans and eliminating outdoor sources of water are also good ways to get rid of a rat infestation in your home.

 3. Eliminate ways for rats to climb into your home.